WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/user-settings.md

     "__classname__": "WflGetUserSettingsResponse"
 }
 ```
-Note that when the client has sub applications (such as the Publication Overview of Content Station) the settings could be prefixed by the client.
+Note that when the client has subapplications (such as the Publication Overview of Content Station) the settings could be prefixed by the client.
 To reduce the number of settings, it is advisable not to use the method described above, but to explicitly request for the settings that are supported by the client (sub)application as described in the next paragraph.

 ### GetUserSettings: get specific settings
 Client (sub)application requests for the settings it supports: